 - 1. What is the name of the person certifying the declaration for your State?
 Dave Czorapinski - 2.
 What is this person's title?
-Chief, State Hwy Administration Motor carrier Div. - 3.
+Chief - 3.
 Who is your Governor's highway safety representative?
 Christine Nizer - 4.
 What is this person's title?
-Administrator, Motor Vehicle Administration
+MVA Administrator

 The State affirmatively accepts the State certification declaration written below by selecting 'yes'.

+$\bigcirc$ Yes

+( Yes, uploaded certification document

-- Yes - No
+No